k4l3l/Invoice-app/README.md

 # Invoice-app
-This is a php application for generating docx files through an HTML form using a template document
+This is a php Symfony based application for generating docx files through an HTML form using a template document.

 # Project setup
 1. Use command prompt: composer install